 Kagin Commons 651-696-6748

 Providing reasonable accommodations to students with disabilities is an important part of our responsibility as an academic institution, and creates inclusivity for students overall.
 Universal Design in Learning (UDL) can address many barriers, but accommodations may still be requested.

-Arranging for accommodations is a cooperative “interactive process” involving the student, Disability Services and Faculty.
+Arranging for accommodations is a cooperative “interactive process” involving the student, the Center for Disability Resources, and faculty.
 Students have to verify the existence of a disability that significantly impacts major life activities in the academic setting via our office prior to accommodations being approved.

 Accommodations should not fundamentally alter essential elements or expected performance levels.
 If you have concerns about how accommodations impact your course, please talk with us!
 Likewise, if you believe that you can provide accommodation in a manner that is superior to what has been requested, we’d like to know.

 Faculty are often the first point of contact for students who seek accommodations.
 You can assist in this process by the following: